mootoday/www-mootoday-com/src/content/blog/our-approach-to-software-development-consistency/index.md

 ---
-title: "Our approach to software development consistency"
+title: 'Our approach to software development consistency'
-slug: "our-approach-to-software-development-consistency"
+slug: 'our-approach-to-software-development-consistency'
 summary: "Don't document what you can automate."
 createdAt: 2018-01-03T00:00:00.000Z
-tags: ["series-monorepo"]
+tags: ['series-monorepo']
 layout: blog
 ---